compTAG/student-resources/how-tos/book-club.md

 with.
 Often, you will find that the discussion will help you come up with an idea that neither of you would have figured on your own.

-To prepare:
+### To prepare for the book discussion:

 1. Start early.
 Skim the section that you will cover and have a quick discussion to make sure you know the "main point" of the section.

 2. Brainstorm a few ways to add a plus one.
+What can you present to make it worthwhile to come to book club, and not read it by oneself?

 3. Individually, go and explore details.